How to Revive Gel Pens That Doesn’t Work | Easy Steps

 Final Step: It can sometimes seem a bit gross, but your spit can serve as a solvent to unblock the pen.
 Spit on a piece of cloth or fingertip and roll the tip of the gel pen on it.
 You can as well lick the pen and try writing on a piece of paper.

-you don’t have to worry about getting sick from licking the pen. the ink is generally non-toxic, meaning that nothing will happen to you.
+You don’t have to worry about getting sick from licking the pen.
+The ink is generally non-toxic, meaning that nothing will happen to you.
 The mildly toxic ingredients are present in very small amounts to cause any harm.

 Rubbing alcohol is another solvent that can get things going. pour a bit in a cup and dip your gel pen.
 Try writing on a piece of paper and see if everything is now okay.